pemcg/cfme_log_parsing/README.md

 The output for each action is wrapped with the timings of the corresponding message that triggered the action, so as to sanity-check the timings (the "Message delivered in" should be slightly more than the total action time).

-The first action printed often has incorrect timings (if there are no previous timing values to subtract), but subsequent actions should be correct.
+The scripts occasionally display incorrect timings (such as if the worker being monitored printed some earlier timings for a different operation that the script is not parsing), but most timings should be correct.
+The incorrect times are ususally obviously wrong.

 To extract all EMS Refresh timings from the log file, use: ```ruby ems_refresh_timings.rb -i evm.log```